Mobile Suit Gundam: Hathaway's Flash

-Mobile Suit Gundam: Hathaway's Flash (機動戦士ガンダム 閃光のハサウェイ, Kidō Senshi Gandamu: Senkō no Hasauei), also known as Mobile Suit Gundam: Hathaway, is a trilogy of Japanese novels written by Yoshiyuki Tomino and published by Kadokawa Shoten under the Kadokawa Sneaker Bunko imprint from February 1989 to April 1990, totaling three volumes.
+Mobile Suit Gundam: Hathaway's Flash (機動戦士ガンダム 閃光のハサウェイ, Kidō Senshi Gandamu Senkō no Hasauei), also known as Mobile Suit Gundam: Hathaway, is a trilogy of Japanese novels written by Yoshiyuki Tomino and published by Kadokawa Shoten under the Kadokawa Sneaker Bunko imprint from February 1989 to April 1990, totaling three volumes.
 Part of the Gundam media franchise and set in the Universal Century timeline, it follows Hathaway Noa, who assumes the alias Mafty Navue Erin and leads an anti–Earth Federation movement.

-A three-part theatrical film adaptation was announced by Sunrise (now Bandai Namco Filmworks) as part of the "UC NexT 0100" project during the franchise's 40th anniversary presentation in November 2018.
-The first film premiered in Japan on June 11, 2021 and later streamed on Netflix beginning July 1, 2021.
-The second film is scheduled for a theatrical release in Japan on January 30, 2026.
+A three-part theatrical film adaptation was announced by Sunrise as part of the "UC NexT 0100" project during the franchise's 40th anniversary presentation in November 2018.
+The first film premiered in Japan on June 11, 2021, and streamed on Netflix beginning July 1.
+The second film released theatrically in Japan on January 30, 2026.

 Plot

 In Universal Century 0105, twelve years after the Second Neo-Zeon War, the Earth Federation remains deeply corrupt, and environmental degradation continues unchecked.
 A terrorist organization named Mafty emerges, targeting privileged officials through acts of political violence.
 Its leader, Mafty Navue Erin, is revealed to be Hathaway Noa—son of Federation officer Bright Noa—who pilots the prototype RX-105 Ξ Gundam in his campaign against systemic corruption.

-The Federation responds by forming the “Circe Unit,” commanded by Colonel Kenneth Sleg, with Lane Aim piloting the RX-104FF Penelope to stop Mafty’s insurgency.
+The Federation responds by forming the "Circe Unit", commanded by Colonel Kenneth Sleg, with Lane Aim piloting the RX-104FF Penelope to stop Mafty's insurgency.

-During Mafty’s hijacking of Haunzen Flight 356, Hathaway encounters Gigi Andalucia, who quickly discerns his identity despite his alias—an encounter that deeply affects his path.
+During Mafty's hijacking of Haunzen Flight 356, Hathaway encounters Gigi Andalucia, who quickly discerns his identity despite his alias—an encounter that deeply affects his path.